 Behavior Management Protocol

-If you reached this page in sequence, you had to pass through many other ideas first.
-Most of us, usually have personal work to do to become more open and authentic, know our ways to lead well, clearly communicate expectations to others, and be warm and caring, especially at those times when we are upset.
+At times, we need a last resort, something very powerful and effective, which you need to know takes a huge amount of time and energy by a management team to pull off.
+If you reached this page in sequence, you had to pass through those more usual options first, because most of us have personal work to do to become more open and authentic, practice modifications to the ways we lead, refine ways to communicate expectations to others, and rise up with warmth and caring at those times when we are upset.

 An Agenda, not Answers